facebookincubator/cinder/CinderDoc/static_python.rst

 ``from __static__ import cbool, int8, uint8, int16, uint16, int32, uint32, int64, uint64, double``
 --------------------------------------------------------------------------------------------------

-These are primitive or C types.
+These are primitive types, or C types.
 They can be used as type annotations in Static Python modules to signal to the Cinder JIT that it can use unboxed C types for these values.
 The static compiler automatically interprets literals appropriately if in a primitive type context; e.g. ``x: cbool = True`` will